vsengar26/InstaDaily/README.md

 > The images fetched are downloaded into your system's internal storage.

+Firstle, Edit the **Click_To_Clean** file using notepad and add the paths required in the space provided.

-To free up the space: Double click on the **Click_To_Clean** file.
+Now to free up the space: Double click on the **Click_To_Clean** file.
 This will remove all the previously downloaded images but will not affect the records and, you wont see the same image again, as promised :)